julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ---
 layout: single
-title: "7 Witchy Herbs from Around the World (No Lavender, Just Power)"
+title: "7 Witchy Herbs from Around the World"
 excerpt: "From Balkan graves to Amazonian rituals, these seven herbs are anything but ornamental.
 They’ve protected the dying, summoned ancestors, painted warriors, and guided dreams.
 This is witchcraft rooted in survival."
 author: wildwitchyherbs
 categories: